 What do you get when you cross Stanley Kubrick’s 2001: A Space Odyssey with Shakespeare’s The Tempest?
-Well in 1979 Walt Disney Studios released their first PG rated film called The Black Hole which kind of answered that question, unfortunately that answer was something audiences of the late 70s were not particularly interested in.
+Well in 1979 Walt Disney Studios released their first PG rated film called The Black Hole, which kind of answered that question, unfortunately that answer was something audiences of the late 70s were not particularly interested in seeing or hearing.
 Making things even worse was the fact that Disney’s attempt at a science fiction film had neither the hard core science elements of Kubrick’s film nor the fun space-fantasy elements of the current hit Star Wars, resulting in fans of either of those films feeling rather dissatisfied.
 It’s like that old adage says, “If you can’t please everyone you may as well please no one.”
 Wait, that’s not an old adage?
-Well it should be as it definitely sums up the problems with Disney’s The Black Hole.
+Well it should be, as it definitely sums up the problems with Disney’s The Black Hole.

-I’ll dispel one major belief that seems to hang over The Black Hole like a cinematic dark cloud and that of Disney trying to shamelessly cash in on Star Wars and that they bombed in the attempt, this is not true, for one the film was well into pre-production before Luke Skywalker left his home world of Tatooine and secondly it did make a profit.
+I’ll dispel one major belief that seems to hang over The Black Hole like a cinematic dark cloud, and that would be of Disney trying to shamelessly cash in on Star Wars with this, and that they bombed in the attempt.
+This is not true, for one the film was well into pre-production before Luke Skywalker left his home world of Tatooine, and secondly it did make a profit.

 Note: Even though the film eventually made it into the profit column it only managed to take in $36 million dollars domestically on a $20 million dollar budget, drastically under-performing to expectations.
 That would certainly not have impressed the shareholders.